Wild rice harvesting

 We picked a beautiful, sunny, September afternoon for our first trip.
 And when we showed up to the lake the parking lot looked more like Walmart than a remote landing in northern Wisconsin.
 We quickly learned that when the rice is falling, word travels fast and people show up, particularly on nice days.
 But as we unloaded the canoe we were met with smiling faces at the launch.
 There was no attitude of competitiveness or propriety.
 There seemed to be enough rice at this location to go around for anyone willing to put in the time.
 A couple of boats were coming out with big golden piles of rice, certainly a good sign.

 As we slipped away from the launch and into the expanse of rice plants the whole world got much smaller.
 Our visibility dropped to about 30 feet and it immediately felt like we were the only ones on the lake.
 Now we had to get down to the business of figuring out what we were supposed to be doing!
-Russ had given us a demo and we’d watched a few clips online, but until you got the sticks in our hands and the plants next to the boat it’s hard to figure out the exact motion.
+Russ had given us a demo, and we’d watched a few clips online, but until you got the sticks in our hands and the plants next to the boat, it’s hard to figure out the exact motion.
 Becky was in charge of collecting the rice.
 She sat in the front of the canoe, facing the middle as I slowly propelled us through the rice.
-I used the paddles in thin patches, the push pole when things got thick.
+I used the paddles in thin patches and the push pole when things got thick.
 She bent over a cluster of stems with one stick and rapped them gently with the other.
 The sound of the first few grains of rice pattering down on the bottom of the canoe was very rewarding and exciting.

 As we went along that afternoon we learned a lot about the process of ricing that can probably be best learned by first-hand experience.
 Becky perfected her technique for harvesting the rice.
 I was challenged to figure out the best pace for us to move at.
 We both noticed a “patchiness” to where the rice was ripe and ready to fall and where it was still green.
-Rice along edges of openings and in thinner stands seemed to be more ripe on this particular day.
+Rice along the edges of openings and in thinner stands seemed to be more ripe on this particular day.
 Some dense patches were still very green and yielded only a few grains for every stroke, while others sent down a shower of rice.
 We speculated about why that was occurring for most of the afternoon but never solved the puzzle.

 We learned that any opening in your clothing, even tiny, is going to get absolutely filled with rice.
 We thought we were prepared for this.
 But several months later I am still finding rice grains in the lining of my shoes.
 This concept was hilariously illustrated by a man at the launch who had about three meals worth of rice that had landed in his shirt pocket.
 Rice worms were another topic of concern heading into the day.
 Becky is a tough farm girl but still isn’t crazy about the idea of wormy buggy things crawling on her.
 As a general practice, I prefer to be worm-free as well.
 But at least this year, our concerns were overblown.
 We saw a handful of rice worms (which look a lot like an inchworm), harmlessly wriggling around in the boat, but they did not become a factor in the enjoyment of our day.